 What a holiday portal would look like?

 Set out a plan to rebuild and improve

 We took the data we had available and conducted a stakeholder workshop.
-The workshop was an exercise in user story mapping,
+Key departments from Click&Go were represented

-- Sales – They have a lot of insight of what people are enquiring about when thinking about a holiday and when they have booked one.
+- Sales – They have a lot of insight of what people are inquiring about when thinking about a holiday and when they have booked one.